Modelling planar kirigami metamaterials as generalized elastic continua: Introduction

-This paper presents a generalized elastic continuum model for planar kirigami, which correctly accounts for the geometric nonlinearities of the kirigami's soft modes.
-For concreteness and simplicity, we focus on a model system for planar kirigami, termed \textit{rhombi-slit} krigami as it features periodic patterns of quad panels and rhombi slits.
-All such patterns exhibit a periodic mechanism fully parameterized by a quantity we call the \textit{slit actuation}.
-A key question is how to link the micro-motions of the panels in a soft mode to the macro-scale shape change, modeled through the effective deformation.
-Our work \cite{zheng2022continuum, plucinskytobasco} answers this question by deriving a nonlinear partial differential equation (PDE) to capture the geometry of locally mechanistic motions.
-Here, we use this PDE to define a bulk elastic energy that vanishes on its solutions, yielding an effective stress that vanishes on soft modes.
-We also include two higher order sources of elasticity of physical origin \cite{coulais2018characteristic, czajkowski2022conformal,zheng2022continuum}, which we model using the slit actuation field: its gradient accounts for deviations from a pure mechanism, while its value accounts for hinge bending.
+Specifically, we present a generalized elastic continuum model for planar kirigami that accounts for the geometric nonlinearity of its soft modes.
+For concreteness and simplicity, we focus on a model system termed \textit{rhombi-slit} krigami as it features periodic patterns of quad panels and rhombi slits.
+All such patterns possess a periodic mechanism fully parameterized by a quantity we call the \textit{slit actuation}; all such patterns also exhibit locally mechanistic soft modes, whose effective description is captured by the PDE derived in \cite{zheng2022continuum}.
+Here, we build the PDE into a constitutive model with a bulk elastic energy that vanishes on its solutions, yielding an effective stress that vanishes on soft modes.
+The model also includes two higher order sources of elasticity of physical origin \cite{coulais2018characteristic, czajkowski2022conformal}, which we model using the slit actuation field: its gradient accounts for deviations from a pure mechanism, while its value accounts for hinge bending.
 Altogether, these three terms furnish a generalized elastic continuum model for rhombi-slit krigami in the plane.
+This new continuum constitutive model provides a versatile framework for solving elastic boundary value problems using a standard FEM platform (Abaqus).
+We demonstrate this versatility by comparing simulations to experiments across designs and loading conditions.

 The rest of this paper is organized as follows.
 Section \ref{sec:s2} describes the geometry of rhombi-slit kirigami and parameterizes their mechanisms.
 Section \ref{sec:Model} introduces our generalized elastic continuum model.
 Section \ref{sec:EquilFEA} derives its equilibrium equations and provides a finite element formulation.
-Section \ref{sec:s4} compares simulations of the model to experiments across designs and loading conditions.
-Section \ref{sec:s5} ends with our concluding remarks.
+Section \ref{sec:s4} compares simulations of the model to experiments; {the model reproduces heterogeneous displacement fields as well as a force--displacement curve.} Section \ref{sec:s5} ends with concluding remarks.